lancenacabuan/Shaliah/README.md

 ### 2. Apostolic Fathers and Apologists (1st–3rd Centuries): Logos Theology and Subordination within the Godhead

-Moving beyond the New Testament era, we consider the generation of leaders and writers immediately after the apostles–often called the **Apostolic Fathers** (late 1st–early 2nd century), and then the Greek Apologists and early theologians of the 2nd and 3rd centuries.
+Moving beyond the New Testament era, we consider the generation of leaders and writers immediately after the apostles – often called the **Apostolic Fathers** (late 1st – early 2nd century), and then the Greek Apologists and early theologians of the 2nd and 3rd centuries.
 These early Christian authors give us a window into how Christ was understood in the immediate post-biblical period and how they began to